Common Causes for a Faucet Leak

 Damage, Loose, or Worn Parts

-A leading cause of faucet leaks often come from damage, loose, broken, or worn parts in the faucet’s components.
+A leading cause of faucet leaks often comes from damaged, loose, broken, or worn parts in the faucet’s components.
 If you notice a steady drip coming from your faucet, this may mean that the washer will need to be replaced.
 Although your faucet is a compression type, the seals often get weakened as it continually holds back the water pressure while the faucet is not in use.
-If you have a cartridge faucet, the cartilage may need to be replaced or the other parts like the outlet and inlet seals or the O-ring.
+If you have a cartridge faucet, the cartilage may need to be replaced, or other parts like the outlet and inlet seals or the O-ring.

 Issues with Washer